knpuniversity/doctrine-queries/knpu/select-specific-fields.md

 [[[ code('74641b1891') ]]]

 Refresh!
 Beautiful!
-The result is an associative array with `fortunesPrinted`, `fortunedAverage` and `name` keys.
+The result is an associative array with `fortunesPrinted`, `fortunesAverage` and `name` keys.
 And notice, we didn't give the category name an alias in the query - we didn't say `as something`, so it just used name by default: